LarsBesselmann/LibertyGettingStarted-Lab/README.md

 </details>

-## 5. How to set up your own envuironment
+## 5. How to set up your own environment
 <details>
 <summary>Details how to build your own environment</summary>